thompsonsed/necsim/README.md

 19. the deme sample size (as a proportion of deme size)
 20. the time to run the simulation (in seconds).
 21. lambda - the relative cost of moving through non-forest
-22. task - for referencing the specific task later on.
+22. job_type - for referencing the specific job_type later on.
 23. the minimum number of species the system is known to contain.
 24. the historical fine map file to use
 25. the historical coarse map file to use